Make a Gift to the Institute of Urban Studies

 Jeffrey Lyons, Development Services Director, City of Palestine "I wanted to take an opportunity to express my gratitude to [the] staff at the University of Texas at Arlington Institute of Urban Studies for their work on the City of Palestine's Comprehensive Plan.
 The updated plan was comprehensive and multi-faceted.
 The goals and strategies for achieving the results developed during the citizen input session were well thought out and provide a clear path to ultimately guiding the city to realization of the public's vision."

-Robert Eldridge, Executive Director, Kaufman Neighborhood Development Organization "As a result of the market analysis, KNDO was able to win the approval of their accountants and bankers as well as getting interest from a developer ... we have used the study to obtain grant money from public and private sources."
+Robert Eldridge, Project Manager, Kaufman Neighborhood Development Organization "As a result of the market analysis, KNDO was able to win the approval of their accountants and bankers as well as getting interest from a developer ... we have used the study to obtain grant money from public and private sources."